Urban Walking Trails: Draggin Bottom

 Etna Borough Converts Duquesne Light Street Lighting To LED

-Through the Duquesne Light LED Municipal Cobrahead Street Lighting Conversion Pilot Program, the Borough has been able to convert forty 150 WATT High Pressure Sodium Cobrahead fixtures to the equivalent of 106 WATT LED cobrahead fixtures.
-A labor charge of $109.00 per lamphead was all it cost the community for a total cost of $4,360.00.
+Through the Duquesne Light LED Municipal Cobrahead Street Lighting Conversion Pilot Program, the Borough has been able to convert an additional 52 fixtures from 150 WATT High Pressure Sodium to the equivalent of 106 WATT LED fixtures.

 This was a Pilot Program instituted by Duquesne Light which was approved by the PA Public Utility Commission.
 The energy efficient LED Cobrahead Street Light will be added to the Municipal Light Rate (Tariff SM) and all facilities will continue to be installed, maintained and owned by the Duquesne Light Co.
 Each new lamp head will save the community approximately $24.00 per lamp, per year, an annual savings of $960.00.
 In less than 5 years, we will have recouped our investment and going forward from that point, it will total cost savings to the Borough.

 This initiative is a direct result of work of CONNECT, which is an organization that Etna belongs to made up of the City of Pittsburgh and the communities that surround the City.
 CONNECT has been working with PennFuture and Duquesne Light for over a year on this initiative.
 This is a win-